 Submit your email address to enter / win.

 One of the most popular ways to grow your customer base is to run an ‘enter your email to win’ style competition.
 Usually hosted on a dedicated landing page or on a competition landing page on your website, submit your email competitions are one of our favourite entry methods of all.

 - The reason we love submit your email address to enter competitions over social media competitions is that you then own the email address and the right to contact them as opposed to borrowing the right to talk to them on social media platforms such as Facebook and Instagram.

 - Depending on how you set up your email entry collection, you may need to fiddle around with code or pay for a third party plugin such as Zapier to connect your entry form with your email provider so the emails automatically transfer over.

-PRO TIP: on that note, try creating your email form in your email provider.
-For example Mailchimp has ‘Mailchimp subscribe’ which helps you create a simple landing page via which you can collect names and emails for your competition.
+PRO TIP: On that note, try creating your email form in your email provider.
+For example Mailchimp has ‘Mailchimp Subscribe’ which helps you create a simple landing page via which you can collect names and emails for your competition.
 If you choose to embed your form on your website landing page or you’re using a third party competition app, be aware you may need paste in a chunk of code, so ensure you have access to the back end of your website and know what you’re doing with basic html code.

-Where’s the rest of the competition entry methods?
+Where are the rest of the competition entry methods?

-Right here.
 We created a handy download that includes more than 20 entry methods from like us to win right up to guess the number of jelly beans in the jar (no seriously)… and you can download it for free by popping in your name and email and your download will begin instantly.

 Grab a copy of our ultimate guide to entry methods and get creative.
 There is life beyond like to win competitions and when you see your audience converting to customers, it’s worth every second you spend taking the time to carefully decide which entry method is right for you, your business and your competition.

 If you need a hand working out which entry method to choose, why not book in a free strategy session with the experts?